JasminDreasond/ForPromise-JS/README.md

 });
 ```

-### Execute a "For Script" with "Break FN" (It is the same result of adding a "break" to a "For Script")
+### Execute a "For Script" with "Break FN".
+It is the same result of adding a "break" to a "For Script".
 ```js
 // For Promise
 const forPromise = require('for-promise');